 ⚠ IMPORTANT ⚠

-- Upload the label without the “Information” layer (hide this layer, including the Bleed & Safe outlines).
+Upload the label without the “Information” layer (DELETE this layer, including the Bleed & Safe outlines).

-- Ensure all product claims have a † after them
+Ensure all product claims have this symbol † after them.

 All critical elements (text, images, graphic elements, logos, etc.) must be kept inside the red line.
 Anything left outside of the red area may be cut off during printing.